 San Francisco International Airport is an international airport 13 miles south of downtown San Francisco, California.
 SFO is the largest airport in Northern California.
 It is also the second-busiest on the Western Coast of North America and the seventh busiest airport in the United States.

-If you’re driving to SFO Airport, type the address below into any of your phone mapping apps or GPS devices:
+If you’re driving to SFO Airport, type the address below into any of your phone mapping apps or GPS devices to get directions:

 San Francisco Airport Shuttle

 If you want a safe and budget-friendly ride, an airport shuttle is your go-to choice.
 Share a ride, save some money, and enjoy your trip!
 Many shuttles operate at SFO Airport.
 If you’re interested in their contact information, rates, and locations, rest easy, we’ve got that covered.
 Check out all shuttle companies and their phone numbers: